This cheesy Cauliflower Gratin is a fun way to serve veggies. It’s so good even cauliflower haters will love it!

 Tips for Success

-- 1 head cauliflower, cut into florets (fresh, not frozen)
+- 1 large head cauliflower, cut into florets - fresh, don’t use frozen

 - 4 tablespoons unsalted butter

 - ¼ cup all-purpose flour